Body Protectors | Checking The Fit

 Feeling for your bottom ribs, they should be covered by the foam panels.
 If they're exposed then the fit is too short in the body.
 Likewise, the front should not come down too far and beyond your natural tipping point, or it's likely to become restrictive whilst riding.

-The examples show the ProVent 3.0 standard fit (Childs X-Large) fitting too short in the body and the tall fit (Childs X-Large Tall) fitting correctly.
+The examples show the ProVent 3.0 standard fit (Childs X-Large) fitting too short in the body and the tall fit (Childs X-Large Tall) fitting correctly over the ribs.

 All our sizes are available with a choice of 2 body length fits, standard and tall to suit riders of all shapes.
 The tall fit has an extra row of foam panels at the front for longer torsos.

 Step 3 - Back Length

 For the correct back length, we are looking for lower back protection, but with enough clearance to stop the saddle interfering.
 The exact length is down to personal preference, your saddle type and its intended use.

 Sitting in your saddle, use your normal range of movement whilst riding and check if there is the necessary clearance.
 A hands width between the body protector and the seat of the saddle is a good guide to use.

 You can see the regular back length in the first example (left) is a good length, with the short and long back options shown being on the short and long side respectively.

 Traditionally there was a tendency to fit body protectors too long in the back and some people thought they were designed to cover coccyx, but that isn't the case!
 Most of the issues we see from badly fitting body protectors come from them being fitted too long.

 Each of our sizes is available with a choice of 4 back options to achieve the right length for each rider.